List of websites founded before 1995: CURIA

+Peter Flynn from University College Cork (UCC) saw Tim Berners-Lee demonstrating the Web at a RARE WG3 meeting.
+He installed Berners-Lee's client and server software on a Sun workstation for the CURIA project at UCC, now known as Corpus of Electronic Texts.
+The web server in was running in April 1992, becoming the ninth web server in the world and the first in Ireland.

 HUJI

 The Hebrew University of Jerusalem (HUJI) Information Service launched its website in Hebrew and English in April 1992.
 It was the first RTL website and the tenth website to go online.

 The Exploratorium

-The Exploratorium in San Francisco, California was one of the first science museums to go online.
+The Exploratorium in San Francisco, California, was one of the first science museums to go online.

-youngmonkey

-Initially hosted as a .nb.ca domain, youngmonkey showcased music and writing projects and MS-DOS and Amiga software.
-It also included articles, technical information, and other resources for synthesizer enthusiasts and developers.
-It was home to what was likely the first online store using dial-up credit card verification; and the first web streaming video distribution, and pay-per-view online video system.
-It came online at some point between 1991 and 1992.
-It moved to www.youngmonkey.ca in April 1995.

 simianpress

 simianpress was a manifestation of youngmonkey.
 It was a showcase for graphic design and publishing projects, likely offering the first professional website design.
 It merged with youngmonkey in 1995.

 CBSS

 CBSS, Inc. was a network consulting firm in Houston, Texas that came online in late 1992.
 The Website is no longer maintained but still visible at www.cbss.com.